Skip to main content

 Usage

-from src.execution.coding_agents.factory import CodingAgentFactory
+from kapso.execution.coding_agents.factory import CodingAgentFactory

 config = CodingAgentFactory.build_config(